kennywall/import-test/_posts/2010-06-03-att-rants-and-raves.md

 It frustrates me that ATT doesn't  understand me as a user and the don't offer services and pricing plans that  reflect my needs.
 Beyond not understanding, they actually  seem to work against me.
 I have long felt that the traditional  Telecom Good Ol Boy network was bad for the open Internet.
 They just  seem to be stuck in in the old days of the telecommunication industry.
 They don't get the Internet and understand how to change.
-I worry  that the American telecommunications industry will contribute to the  decline of the United States as a competitor in the global marketplace  by suffocating innovation in the name of profits.</p>
+I worry  that the American telecommunications industry will contribute to the  decline of the United States as a competitor in the global marketplace  by suffocating innovation in the name of profits.
-<center><p><a href="http://apievangelist.com/2010/06/03/att-rants-and-raves/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>